October 8, 2010

 Handling a student who challenges your expertise with an insightful question:

-((The teacher is standing, pondering the question.
-Three arrows point out of this panel, leading to each of the next three panels which are arranged vertically.))
+[Miss Lenhart is pondering the question.
+Beat panel.
+Three long and curved arrows point out from the right frame of this panel, leading to each of the next three panels which are arranged vertically above each other, making the comic much deeper in this column than in the first two.]

 Right:

-Teacher: Wow, good question!
-Maybe this picture is simplified – or wrong!
+Miss Lenhart: Wow, good question!
+Maybe this picture is simplified—or wrong!
 We should learn more.

 Wrong: